Michael Snow: Other media

 Anarchive2: Digital Snow describes Michael Snow as "one of the most significant artists in contemporary art and cinema of the past 50 years."
-This 2002 DVD was initiated by Paris’ Centre Pompidou and was produced with the support of la foundation Daniel Langlois, Université de Paris, Heritage Canada, the Canada Council, Téléfilm Canada and Montreal’s Époxy.
+This 2002 DVD was initiated by Paris' Centre Pompidou and was produced with the support of la foundation Daniel Langlois, Université de Paris, Heritage Canada, the Canada Council, Téléfilm Canada and Montreal’s Époxy.
 It is an encyclopedia of Snow's works across media, browsed in a manner inimitably and artfully created by Snow.
 Its 4,685 entries include film clips, sculpture, photographs, audio and musical clips, and interviews.

 Retrospectives and honours

 In 1993, The Michael Snow Project, lasting several months, was a multivenue retrospective of Snow’s works in Toronto exhibited at several public venues and at the Art Gallery of Ontario and The Power Plant.
 Concurrently his works were the subjects of four books published by Alfred A. Knopf Canada.
 Snow has shown internationally in both galleries and cinemas, including a retrospective of his work at the British Film Institute, London where his celluloid works were shown in the cinemas and his digital works in the gallery (The BFI Gallery).
 The project, titled 'Yes Snow Show', took place in 2009 and was co-curated by Elisabetta Fabrizi and Chris Meigh-Andrew.

-In 1981, he was made an Officer of the Order of Canada and was promoted to Companion in 2007 "for his contributions to international visual arts as one of Canada’s greatest multidisciplinary contemporary artists".
-He received the first Governor General’s Award in Visual and Media Arts (2000) for cinema.
+In 1981, he was made an Officer of the Order of Canada and was promoted to Companion in 2007 "for his contributions to international visual arts as one of Canada's greatest multidisciplinary contemporary artists".
+In 2000, he was one of the seven first winners of the Governor General’s Award in Visual and Media Arts.

 In 2004, the Université de Paris I, Panthéon-Sorbonne awarded him an honorary doctorate.
-The last artist so awarded was Pablo Picasso.

 In 2006, Lima's Museum of Art (MALI) held a selective retrospective exhibition as well as a screening of his films in Peru, as part of the Vide/Art/Electronic Festival.